PubliusVergilius/ecom-go-api/README.md

 ## Internal packages summary

 ### Internals package
-Files not intended to be changed.
+Files not intended to be shared; Organized by logical layers instead of domain layers.

-### Modules package
-Hold the logic of database, auth and logger modules ( each of which could also be a package by it's own ).

-### Handlers package
-Hold the logic of what would be the controllers in other frameworks

-### Handlers package
+### Pkg package
-Table definitions
+Hold the logic of database connections, authentication, caching, routing, overall configuration, backend (server), and the logging system.
+The 'fx' postfix denotes that each module is handled by the uber-go/fx DI framework.

 ### cmd package
 Application's entrypoint